Post-doctoral Fellows & Junior Faculty

-Dr. Kuckertz (she/her) is a postdoctoral fellow at the McLean Hospital OCD Institute.
+Dr. Kuckertz (she/her) is a Clinical Researcher at the McLean Hospital OCD Institute.
 Her research interests are in mechanisms of treatment for OCD and anxiety disorders, including traditional interventions such as exposure and response prevention as well as novel cognitive bias modification (CBM) programs.
 Dr. Kuckertz was awarded a Corneel Young Investigator Award under the mentorship of Dr. Courtney Beard and Dr. Christian Webb to use machine learning to examine mechanisms of exposure and response prevention for alleviating OCD and depression symptoms.
 Dr. Kuckertz completed her PhD at the San Diego State University/UC San Diego Joint Doctoral Program in Clinical Psychology, where she primarily studied cognitive biases and their modification in anxious adults, children, and their parents.

 Dr. George is a postdoctoral fellow at McLean Hospital and in the CARE Lab, where she is jointly mentored by Dr. Beard and Dr. Kerry Ressler.
 She focuses on the brain-behavioral consequences of parent-child interactions in psychopathology.
 She also has an interest in family health policy and creating accessible therapy to help marginalized families recover from mental illness.
 Dr. George completed her PhD in Neuroscience and Master's of Public Affairs from University of Wisconsin-Madison, where she focused on using computational neuroscience to understand how parent mental health affected youth neurodevelopment.